Skip to content

 Update Julia Packages

-Use the Julia package manager to keep KPG Run dependencies up to date.
+Use the Julia package manager to update the Julia packages required by KPG Run.
 You can update all installed packages, or only specific ones such as JuMP and Gurobi:

 # In Julia REPL